MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/troubleshoot-environment-validation-issues.md

 - `RegistrationRegion`: Registration region, which must be the same as used during the deployment process.

-- `Cloud`: Azure cloud name, which must be the same as used during the deployment process..
+- `Cloud`: Azure cloud name, which must be the same as used during the deployment process.

 - `CacheFlushWaitTimeInSec`: Optional wait time in seconds to flush the cache folder.
 The default value is 600.